 NOTE You can buy a fast 600MB/s SSD USB Flash Drive like this one from AXE memory that is pre-configured from the factory to be detected as a Local or Fixed Hard Disk.
 Allowing you to partition it from any current or prior version of Windows.
 Eliminating the need to flip the removable hardware bit.

-Lexar's tool was once said to work on several other vendors USB drives that use compatible hardware.
-Though using the tool on an unsupported device may cause unexpected results or even corrupt the drive.
+Lexar's Bootit.exe tool might also work on several other vendors USB drives that use compatible hardware.
+Though using the tool on an unsupported device could cause unexpected results or even corrupt the drive.
 So experiment at your own risk!

 - Authors Website: Project Home Page (no longer active).

 - Developer: Janaki of the Lexar support team.

 If you are still using an old Windows operating system with Lexar Jump Drives, and want to experiment with flipping the removable bit.
 Here is the original BootIt tool that I used to use: